git-moss/DrivenByMoss-Documentation/Akai/Akai-Fire.md

 * **Alt + Grid buttons**: Change the step resolution
 * **Mute/Solo 1-4**: Mute the drum sound of the row
 * **Shift + Mute/Solo 1-4**: Solo the drum sound of the row

+Editing a note works like in the note sequencer.

 ### Drum 64 Mode